 There’s a month to celebrate everything these days, and your teeth are no exception.
 June marks National Smile Month and what better way to celebrate than to learn some cool new trivia about those pearly whites!
-You can impress your dentist next time you take the chair (well, at least after they take their fingers out of your mouth).
+You can impress your Dentist in Brentwood next time you take the chair (well, at least after they take their fingers out of your mouth).

 If you thought the “tissue test” was the only quirk some people have about their teeth, prepare to be surprised.
 Throughout the years, dental care has changed — luckily for the better.
 Go ahead and dig your teeth into this wacky dental trivia!